How to Refinance an FHA Loan Using Streamline Financing

 If interest rates get low, people tend to refinance to get into a better rate and lower their monthly mortgage payment.
 If interest rates are on the rise, then it’s probably best to wait in till they drop again.

 Shortening mortgage term

 Another strong case for streamline refinancing is to reduce the length of your mortgage.
 There are some conditions to get the most out of this particular benefit.

 You decrease how long it will take you to repay your mortgage

 The new interest rate will be lower than your current one

 The new mortgage payment doesn’t exceed the refinanced mortgage by more than $50

-To put it simply, you can use an FHA streamline refinance to shorten your mortgage term as long as your interest rate doesn’t go up, and your total monthly payment doesn’t go up by more than $50.
-Use our mortgage refinance calculator to see if you should refinance.
+To put it simply, you can use this loan to shorten your mortgage term as long as your interest rate doesn’t go up, and your total monthly payment doesn’t go up by more than $50.
+Use our FHA streamline refinance calculator to see if it's worth considering.